About Tai Chi

 Qigong Training

-Qigong refers to any exercise that develops your breathing and energy flow.
-Qigong is either slow, deliberate movements much like the form or is done standing in stillness.
+Qigong refers to any exercise that develops your breathing, body mechanics and energy flow.
+Qigong is either done with flowing movements or is done standing in stillness.

 Push Hands